symfony/symfony-docs/components/form/introduction.rst

     forms.

 The form component is a tool to help you solve the problem of allowing end-users to interact with the data and modify the data in your application.
-And thought traditionally this has been through HTML forms, the component focuses on processing data to and from your client and application, whether that data be from a normal form post or from an API.
+And though traditionally this has been through HTML forms, the component focuses on processing data to and from your client and application, whether that data be from a normal form post or from an API.